How to Create a Marketplace: Build a Multi-Vendor Website

 Step 10: Market your marketplace website

 Once you’ve launched your marketplace, how will people know to visit it?
-It’s easy to forget about marketing when you’re stuck in the trenches of creating your marketplace.
+It’s easy to forget about marketing when you’re stuck in the trenches trying to create a marketplace.

 Here are the marketing strategies we recommend using when you’re getting started.